LostMiracle/MacroLink/README.md

 # MacroLink GUI

-A web-based interface for managing and deploying Helldivers 2 stratagem macros to Raspberry Pi Pico devices.
+A web-based interface for managing and deploying Helldivers 2 stratagem macros to companion Raspberry Pi Pico HID devices.

 ## Screenshots